aboutdotme/humblejs/README.md

 [![Build Status](https://travis-ci.org/aboutdotme/humblejs.svg?branch=master)](https://travis-ci.org/aboutdotme/humblejs)

+Currently HumbleJS is stable in core features, but under development as nice-to-have features are added regularly.
+Documentation is a work in progress.

+## Usage

 **Document**(*collection*, *schema*) - Return a new Document type, which uses *collection* as its MongoDB collection/connection. *schema* is an object specifying the property to key mapping.

+## Examples

 **Example**: